mozilla-services/tecken/docs/dev.rst

 emulation service when you log into your Tecken local dev environment.

-You can use ``slick.sh`` to recreate your local dev environment, create a superuser account, and create an API token.
+You can use ``slick.sh`` to recreate your local dev environment, create a superuser account, and create API tokens.
 This simplifies setting everything up when you're switching contexts or testing things.

 .. code-block:: shell